School uniforms in Myanmar: Universities, institutes, and colleges that require uniforms

 Universities of Education (UOEs), Education Colleges (ECs), Education Degree Colleges (EDCs), and Universities for Development of National Races (UDNR) use the traditional White-Green uniforms.
 Students at these institutions are pre-service trainees to become school teachers.

 Universities of Nursing (UONs) use the White-Red uniform of Nursing in Myanmar.

 The students' uniforms at Technological Universities (TUs) are white shirts and blue-black pahso for boys, and white blouses and blue-black htamein for girls.
-General Technological Institutes (GTIs) used the same uniforms before 2016, after which their uniform became white shirts and black-blue trousers for both genders.
+Government Technical Institute (GTI) used the same uniforms before 2016, after which their uniform became white shirts and black-blue trousers for both genders.

 The uniforms for students of the Universities of Computer Studies (UCSs) are white shirts and blue pahso for boys, and white Burmese blouses and blue htamein for girls.

 The uniforms of Myanmar Aerospace Engineering University (MAEU) are white shirts with sky blue neckties and stylepants for boys, and white shirts and khaki skirts for girls.

 Students at Myanmar Maritime University (MMU) and Myanmar Mercantile Marine College (MMMC) wear the uniforms of Myanmar seafarers, in addition to a necktie.